 THE FUNDS.
 Each of the Funds in the portfolio of the Trust is a closed-end fund that invests primarily in a particular type of securities, although as managed investments the corpus of their underlying portfolios may vary over time, usually within specified parameters.
-Each of the Funds in the Trust's portfolio will normally be primarily invested in one or more of the following types of securities:
+Each of the Funds in the Trust's portfolio will normally be invested in one or more of the following types of securities:

-- both domestic and foreign (including emerging markets) equity securities, including common stock, preferred stock or equity related equivalents such as warrants, options and rights; - investment grade or lower rated, high yield corporate debt; - obligations, including corporate bonds, notes and debentures, and senior loans; - foreign corporate securities and non-U.S. dollar denominated corporate securities; - U.S. and foreign government securities; - · convertible securities; and - options, including index call and put options and covered call options.
+- both domestic and foreign (including emerging markets) equity securities, including common stock, preferred stock or equity related equivalents such as warrants, options and rights; - investment grade or lower rated, high yield corporate debt; - obligations, including corporate bonds, notes and debentures, and senior loans; - foreign corporate securities and non-U.S. dollar denominated corporate securities; - U.S. and foreign government securities; - convertible securities; and - options, including index call and put options and covered call options.

 In addition, from time to time a Fund may be permitted to invest in other types of securities, which depending on the particular Fund, may also include future contracts, options on future contracts and repurchase agreements.
-By employing an investment strategy that will require the Trust to invest in a variety of types of Funds, investors will be diversified across a wide spectrum of debt and equity issues, thereby reducing the exposure to any single issuer of debt and/or equity, or any single portfolio manager.
+By employing an investment strategy that will require the Trust to invest in a variety of types of Funds, investors will be diversified across a wide spectrum of issues, thereby reducing the exposure to any single issuer, or any single portfolio manager.

 Certain of the Funds may have elected to be treated as business development companies under the Investment Company Act of 1940 and filed a notice with the Securities and Exchange Commission to that effect.
 The contracts to purchase Securities deposited initially in the Trust are expected to settle in three business days, in the ordinary manner for such Securities.
 Settlement of the contracts for Securities is thus expected to take place prior to the settlement of purchase of Units on the Initial Date of Deposit.
 SUBSTITUTION OF SECURITIES.
-In the event of a failure to deliver any Security that has been purchased for the Trust under a contract ("Failed Securities"), the Sponsor is authorized under the Trust Agreement to direct the Trustee to acquire other securities ("Substitute Securities") to make up the original corpus of the Trust.
+In the event of a failure to deliver any security that has been purchased for the Trust under a contract ("Failed Securities"), the Sponsor is authorized under the Trust Agreement to direct the Trustee to acquire other securities ("Substitute Securities") to make up the original corpus of the Trust.

 The Substitute Securities must be purchased within 20 days after the delivery of the notice of the failed contract.
-Where the Sponsor purchases Substitute Securities in order to replace Failed Securities, the purchase price may not exceed the purchase price of the Failed Securities and the Substitute Securities must be identical issuers of the Securities originally contracted for and not delivered.
+Where the Sponsor purchases Substitute Securities in order to replace Failed Securities, the purchase price may not exceed the purchase price of the Failed Securities and the Substitute Securities must be of the same type of security and be substantially similar with regard to the investment characteristics which led to the Failed Securities' inclusion in the Trust.
 Such selection may include or be limited to Securities previously included in the portfolio of the Trust.
 No assurance can be given that the Trust will retain its present size and composition for any length of time.